 2. Who holds me accountable?
 Yes, you may have a BOD or shareholders that hold you accountable for results.
 But, who holds you accountable for authenticity, communication, and engagement?
 Who pushes you to set a higher purpose for your goals?
 Who asks you the hard questions?
 Tiger Woods has a swing coach.
 (In fact, he likely has more than one.)
 It might be time that you step up your game and hire an executive coach to serve as your partner in leadership.

 3. If I leave my position tomorrow, who have I groomed to take my place?
 Leadership means you’re developing people.
-It’s not about managing them or directing them, it’s about developing them.
+So our final of the 3 leadership questions to ask yourself is focused not about managing them or directing them, but on developing them.
 You push them out of their comfort zone and you teach them what you know.
 You can sleep at night knowing that everything would continue in your absence.
 Leadership requires you to have the confidence to train your own replacement.

 My workout this week showed me that I had to up my game.
 I need to show up at the gym, WITH the trainer.
 I need to push harder and set higher goals.
 If not, my results will remain mediocre.

 As leaders, we don’t accept mediocrity.
 Not at the gym, and not at the office.
 How will you step up your game?
 Who will help you push harder and set higher goals?
 Just like at the gym, if you want the best results you’ve got to do the extra work.